3 Steps for Getting Your Home Ready to Sell When You Have Kids

 Step 3: Plan for Your Furry Friends

-If you have pets, then you will need to make plans surrounding not only their care but also where they will be during showings.
+If you have pets, you will need to make plans surrounding their care and where they will be during showings.
 As The Spruce notes, not all animals are comfortable with strangers, especially without their owners being home, and not all buyers are comfortable with pets.
 During showings, you may need to take your pets with you or leave them with a neighbor for the security of everyone involved.

 Some other things to consider if you have a pet: